Multi-dimensional chaos I: Classical and quantum mechanics: Modeling the spacings between peaks in two dimensions

+The chaotic nature of this function comes from the fact that the spacings of the non-trivial zeros of the Riemann zeta function follow the Wigner--Dyson distribution of the GUE \cite{Odlyzko:1987}.
+It follows that $\tau(k)$ is a function with randomly spaced peaks \cite{Rosenhaus:2020tmv}, the same notion of chaos that we proposed for scattering amplitudes in \cite{Bianchi:2022mhs,Bianchi:2023uby}.

+We can isolate the fluctuating part of $\tau(k)$ that has this property.
+It has the form:

-where $\lambda_n$ can be taken to be the eigenvalues of a random matrix, and $\Gamma_n$ is the width of each resonance.
+where $\lambda_n$ can be identified with the eigenvalues of a random matrix, and $\Gamma_n$ is the width of each resonance.
 In the leaky torus case the correspondence is to GUE eigenvalues, and the widths are all equal.